 when the system goes from a state $\rho_0$ to a state $\rho_1$.
+Note that this quantity, $ F(\rho)$ is defined for arbitrary non-equilibrium states \cite{Esposito2011,parrondo2015thermodynamics}, where $ \beta $ is simply the inverse temperature of its surrounding bath.
+In the setting where one averages over infinitely many cycles, this quantity has been shown to correspond to the amount of work extractable from a generic, non-equilibrium state \cite{parrondo2015thermodynamics}.
+It also implies that $ F(\rho) $ dictates the possibility of asymptotically transforming $ n $ copies of $ \rho_0 $ into $ \rho_1 $, in the limit where $ n\rightarrow\infty $.

+In the single-shot quantum regime, however, Eq.~\eqref{eq:standardSecond} is but one of many conditions necessary for a state transformation.
+The generalized second laws \cite{2ndlaw} are a core result of quantum thermodynamics, that were derived based only on the foundations of quantum theory.
+Using these second laws, not only that many physical assumptions in classical thermodynamics can be avoided, but also one sees a more refined structure of the second law expressed in the context of nanoscale quantum systems.
+The limitations we observe on the efficiency are a consequence of having such generalized second laws.

-This, however, is but one of many conditions necessary for a state transformation \cite{2ndlaw} .
-The limitations we observe are a consequence of the fact that in the nanoregime, possible transitions are governed by a family of generalized second laws.
-The fact that more laws appear in this regime can intuitively be understood as being analogous to the fact that when performing a probabilistic experiment only a handful of times, not just the average, but other moments of a distribution become relevant.
+From another perspective, the fact that more laws appear in this regime can intuitively be understood as being analogous to the fact that when performing a probabilistic experiment only a handful of times, not just the average, but other moments of a distribution become relevant.